Destructible Paper vs. PET VOID Labels: Choosing the Right Security Seal

 • Smart Tech Compatibility: Works with RFID tags, QR codes, and other tracking systems for enhanced supply chain visibility.

-Plastic security labels are best for tough conditions and long-term use.
-While they may not be compostable, they’re ideal where security, durability, and advanced features are the priority.
+PET VOID plastic labels are best for tough conditions and long-term use.
+While PET films are not compostable, they’re ideal where security, durability, and advanced features are the priority.

 They support high-risk packaging, improve supply chain visibility, and help brands maintain trust, especially in regulated sectors.